Newport Colts: History

-In 1897, the Newport Colts began minor league play.
-Newport became members of the six–team Class B level New England League.
-The Brockton Shoemakers, Fall River Indians, New Bedford Whalers, Pawtucket Phenoms and Taunton Herrings joined Newport in 1897 New England League league play.
+In 1897, the Newport Colts began minor league play, when the team became members of the six-team Class B level New England League.
+The Brockton Shoemakers, Fall River Indians, New Bedford Whalers, Pawtucket Phenoms and Taunton Herrings joined Newport in 1897 New England League play.

 After beginning play on May 1, 1897, the Newport Colts won the New England League championship in their first season of play.
 The Colts had a record of 70–37 record, playing under manager Mickey Finn and finished in a tie, as the Brockton Shoemakers finished with the same record.
 They were followed by the Pawtucket Phenoms (54–51), Fall River Indians (47–59), Taunton Herrings (40–68) and New Bedford Whalers (38–67) in the New England League final standings.
 Pitcher Marvin Hawley of Newport led the league with 24 wins.

-Continuing play in the 1898 six–team Class B level New England League, the Newport Colts placed 4th in the final standings, as the league folded during the season.
+Continuing play in the 1898 six-team Class B level New England League, the Newport Colts placed fourth in the final standings, as the league folded during the season.
 The league stopped play on July 5, 1898.
 The Colts ended the season with a record of 26–28, playing under returning manager Mickey Finn and Mike Kelley.
-Newport finished 9.0 games behind the 1st place Brockton Shoemakers in the final standings.
+Newport finished 9.0 games behind the first place Brockton Shoemakers in the final standings.
 Player/manager Mike Kelley led the league with 56 runs scored and teammate John Gilbert stole 36 bases to lead the league.

 The 1899 New England League expanded to eight teams, but four folded during the season.
-With a 52–46 final record, the Newport Colts placed 3rd among the four remaining teams in the overall standings.
-Playing again under manager Mickey Finn, the Colts finished 8.0 games behind the 1st place Portland Phenoms.
+With a 52–46 final record, the Newport Colts placed third among the four remaining teams in the overall standings.
+Playing again under manager Mickey Finn, the Colts finished 8.0 games behind the first place Portland Phenoms.
 The New England League did not return to play in the 1900 season.
 John Gilbert again led the league with 53 stolen bases and Newport pitcher Gussie Gannon led the league with a .739 win percentage, compiling a record of 17–6.

-It was reported that the Newport Colts won the second–half of the 1899 New England League season under dubious circumstances.
-Allegedly, the Portland Phenoms and Manchester Manchester, not wanting Newport to win the second half of the season, expanded the schedule on the final day from a doubleheader to play six games in one day, beginning at 9:00 AM.
+It was reported that the Newport Colts won the second half of the 1899 New England League season under dubious circumstances.
+Allegedly, the Portland Phenoms and Manchester, not wanting Newport to win the second half of the season, expanded the schedule on the final day from a doubleheader to play six games in one day, beginning at 9:00 AM.
 Manchester won all six games, to move ahead of Newport in the standings, but the league allowed only two of the wins.
 In was noted that Portland subsequently refused to play Newport in the finals.